axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 2.md

 ## Status
 Inactive/Completed

 ## Level
 Intermediate

 ## Disclaimer
 :::warning
 Axelar Network is a work in progress.
 At no point in time should you transfer any real assets using Axelar.
 Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.
 If you find a problem, please submit an issue to this repository following the template.
 :::

 ## Prerequisites
-- Complete all steps from [Setup](/setup.md)
+- Complete all steps from [Setup with Docker](/setup-with-docker.md) or [Setup with Binaries](/setup-with-binaries.md)

 ## Useful links
 - [Extra commands to query Axelar Network state](/extra-commands)